dalrimple/jquery-touchmeup/README.md

 ## TODO ##

-Currently only swipes are supported, I plan on implementing events for taps, pinches, drags and multitouch.
+Currently only swipes are supported, I plan on implementing events for taps, pinches, drags, multitouch and rotation.
 Also the event data that is passed to the listener function needs a lot of work to be useful, currently it is just a collection of all of the default event data in one object.
 Add capability detection for and feedback for rare features like force, touchCancel, etc...

 ##### acknowledgements #####